 However, there are honestly very few hunting situations that require a cartridge as powerful as the .338 Lapua.
 This reason, combined with the aforementioned shortcomings of the .338 Lapua with regards to rifle weight, recoil, and ammunition cost, are why many hunters instead gravitate toward cartridges like the .300 and .338 Win Mag (or even the .375 H&H) instead that are still plenty powerful, but have more manageable recoil in a lighter and easy to carry rifle.

-Do you primarily hunt deer, hogs, or black bears in an area where long distance shots past 200 yards are uncommon and bullet drop isn’t a big concern?
+Do you primarily hunt black bear, deer, or hogs in an area where long distance shots past 200 yards are uncommon and bullet drop isn’t a big concern?
 All three cartridges will work just fine under these circumstances from a purely ballistics perspective.
 However, while there’s nothing necessarily wrong with using any of those cartridges in those sort of situations, if that’s the only sort of hunting you do, then none of them are strictly necessary and you could easily get away with something lighter.
 Of the three, I’d say to go with the .300 Win Mag since ammo is generally cheaper and it has less recoil than the others.

 Are you more sensitive to recoil?
 Do you spend a lot of time in the mountains or the backcountry mountain goat, sheep, or tahr hunting where it’s really nice to have a lightweight rifle?
 None are really known as classic sheep or mountain hunting cartridges, but once again, I’d lean towards the .300 Win Mag since it has a very flat trajectory and lighter recoil.